korbinian90/ROMEO/README.md

                         (2)phasegradientcoherence (3)phaselinearity
                         (4)magcoherence (default: "romeo")
   -B, --compute-B0      Calculate combined B0 map in [Hz].
 Phase
-                        offset                correction might be
-                        necessary if not coil-combined with
+                        offset correction might be necessary if not coil-combined with MCPC3Ds/ASPIRE.
-                        MCPC3Ds/ASPIRE.
-  --phase-offset-correction
+  --phase-offset-correction [PHASE-OFFSET-CORRECTION]
-                        Applies the MCPC3Ds method to perform phase offset determination and removal (for
+                        on | off | bipolar.
+Applies the MCPC3Ds method
+                        to perform phase offset determination and
-                        multi-echo).
+                        removal (for multi-echo).
+This option also
+                        allows 5D input, where the 5th dimension is channels. "bipolar" removes eddy current
+                        artefacts (requires >= 3 echoes). (default:
+                        "off", without arg: "on")
   -i, --individual-unwrapping
                         Unwraps the echoes individually (not
                         temporal).
 This might be necessary if there is